syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-android.md

 {% endhighlight %}
 {% endtabs %}

-N> When developing a Blazor Android MAUI application, it is need to pass the `DocumentPath` to the SfPdfViewer component as a `base64 string`.
-This ensures that the application can retrieve and render the PDF document correctly within the SfPdfViewer.
+N> When developing a Blazor Android MAUI application, passing the `DocumentPath` to the SfPdfViewer component as a `base64 string` is needed.
+This ensures that the application can retrieve and render a PDF document correctly within the SfPdfViewer.

 ## Run the SfPdfViewer in Blazor android MAUI application